psidnell/ofexport2/DOCUMENTATION.md

 Installation is entirely manual and done from the command line.
 Essentially you will be downloading/unpacking the zip and adding it's bin directory to your path.

-**1. You should have Java 8 already installed:**
+**1. You should have the Java 8 SDK already installed:**

+The Java SE 8 JDK can be found [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

-You can verify this by typing:
+You can verify it is installed by typing:

     java -version